 If there are no symptoms, how do you know you have it?

-If you do have an abnormal pap smear due to an HPV infection, your healthcare provider might test for the particular strain of HPV in order to better diagnose and treat the issue, and evaluate the risks.
+If you do have an abnormal pap smear due to an HPV infection, your healthcare provider normally tests for the particular strain of HPV in order to better diagnose and treat the issue and evaluate the risks.

 How can HPV be avoided?

 It’s difficult to actively avoid HPV.
 Wearing condoms during sex can decrease one’s risk of developing the virus, but you can still get infected if skin in the genital area makes contact with skin that already has the virus.
-Getting tested, and limiting sexual partners to those who have also been tested and do not have HPV is the best way to prevent an HPV infection.
+Getting tested, and limiting sexual partners to those who have also been tested and do not have HPV are ways to lower your risk of HPV infection.

-There is also an HPV vaccine that prevents certain strains of HPV.
+Another great way to reduce risk is to get vaccinated.
+HPV vaccine prevents certain high-risk strains of HPV.
 Studies show that these vaccines are nearly 100% effective, and their use has greatly increased over the past few years.
+It’s pretty amazing to see how rates of adult cancers, like cervical cancer, have dropped dramatically in people who were vaccinated as pre-teens.
 It’s recommended that people get vaccinated against HPV before becoming sexually active.
-The US Centers for Disease Control and Prevention currently recommends that both boys and girls get vaccinated against HPV at the age of 11 or 12, and women are able to be vaccinated through age 26.
+The US Centers for Disease Control and Prevention currently recommends that both preteens get vaccinated against HPV at the age of 11 or 12 and others up to the age of 45, depending on the risk.

 The bottom line?

 HPV is extremely common; nearly every sexually active person will have HPV at some point in their life, and in many cases, HPV goes away without the person ever realizing they had it.
-While it’s hard to prevent HPV, regular pap smears and appointments with your provider can help you stay protected against potential long-term complications.
+Vaccination, regular pap smears and appointments with your provider can help you stay protected against potential long-term complications and cancer.

 Sources